yxinwang/BATCH-TKDE2020/README.md

 ---
 ## Introduction
 ### 0. About the paper
-This repo is the source code for the paper "BATCH: A Scalable Asymmetric Discrete Cross-Modal Hashing" on TKDE-2020 (doi: https://doi.org/10.1109/TKDE.2020.2974825).
+This repo is the source code for the paper "BATCH: A Scalable Asymmetric Discrete Cross-Modal Hashing" on TKDE-2020 (https://doi.org/10.1109/TKDE.2020.2974825).
 If you have any questions about the source code, please contact: yxinwang@hotmail.com.

 ### 1. Running Environment
 ```matlab